kasipavankumar/marked-preview/README.md

 4. Start typing markdown of your choice.
 5. Get instant preview on the right as you type.

-_HINT: Clear editor using provided option in the settings menu which is accessible on the top right corner._
+_HINT: You can use the 'Clear Editor' option provided in the settings menu._

 ## How to utilize the source code?